-SOME HAEMATOLOGICAL AND COAGULATION PARAMETERS AMONG CAR PAINTERS IN SOKOTO METROPOLIS
+HAEMATOLOGICAL AND COAGULATION PARAMETERS CHANGES AMONG CAR PAINTERS IN SOKOTO METROPOLIS

 ABSTRACT

 Background: Most hazardous health effects of activities in small scale industries may not be apparent immediately, however they emerge much later in the life of the exposed individuals.
 One such small scale industrial activity is car painting in informal auto garages.
 Although various disease symptoms may be associated with car painting, respiratory and skin diseases are the major ones.
-Therefore, the objective of this study was to determine the effect of exposure to car painting on some haematological and haemostatic parameters of car painters in small scale auto garages in Sokoto metropolis.
+Therefore, the objective of this study was to determine the effect of exposure to paint on some haematological and haemostatic parameters of car painters in small scale auto garages in Sokoto metropolis.

 Materials and Methods: To carry out the study, questionnaires were administered to car painters in auto garages.
 They were interviewed to get details of disease symptoms and other issues to support the information captured by the questionnaires.
 A sample population of forty six car painters from auto garages and twenty four control subjects were selected in the study area.
 Their working experience duration was between 1-21 years, with 43.5% of the population being between 1-5 years, 13% of the car painters had been in this occupation for between 6-10 years, 41.3% were between 11-15years while 2.2% were in 21 years and above category respectively.
 It was observed that, the main activities in the study garages were scraping off the old paints and spray painting.
 The two activities posed an exposure due to dust from old paints and over spray paint mists within the breathing zone of unprotected car painter.
 Therefore, data on car painters were collected and analyzed by using Statistical Package for Social Sciences (SPSS).
 Student T - test was used to compare Full Blood Count (FBC), aPTT and PT among car painters and control.